Security police: Northern Ireland

-The Northern Ireland Security Guard Service (not to be confused with MOD Police or MPGS) is a civilian armed guard service in which all civilian security officers are attested as special constables.
+The Northern Ireland Security Guard Service (not to be confused with MOD Police or MPGS) is a civilian armed guard service in which all civilian security officers are armed.
 They provide security at Ministry of Defence establishments in Northern Ireland.

 The Belfast International Airport Constabulary is a small, armed, specialised police force responsible for policing Belfast International Airport, Northern Ireland.

 United States

 In the United States, the laws concerning peace officers vary widely from federal / state / city.
-Each tate legislature with approval from the governor has the ability to modify the powers of peace officers in their state through legislation.
+Each state legislature with approval from the governor has the ability to modify the powers of peace officers in their state through legislation.

 Federal

-Most, if not all, of the federal government's uniformed police officers are security police who primarily serve to protect federal property and personnel.
-An example is the Federal Protective Service who protect federal buildings.
+Most of the federal government's uniformed police officers are security police who primarily serve to protect federal property and personnel.
+An example is the Federal Protective Service who protect federal buildings and the various agencies of the Department of Defense Police in protecting military installations and properties.

 By states

-Some major cities such as Washington, D.C., Los Angeles, San Francisco and Boston, MA have a security police service separate from their city police.
+Some major cities such as Washington, D.C., Los Angeles, San Francisco and Boston have a security police service separate from their city police.
 These may be employees of a public agency or private contractors.

 California

-The complexity of special policing and special police authority is illustrated by these examples, which are not meant to be exhaustive.

 In California, peace officer powers are granted by the California Penal Code under a number of different code sections.
 Cities, counties and special districts are authorized to form their own law enforcement agencies.
 Peace officer training is regulated by a state agency, Peace Officer Standards and Training or POST.
 This training can consist of as little as a 40-hour PC 832 course (for park rangers, probation officers or fire investigators who might make an arrest in the course of their duties), or as much as a 700-hour POST Basic Academy (for entry level peace officers).

 Security guards (including off duty peace officers) may only carry firearms in private employment if licensed by the state licensing authority, the Bureau of Security and Investigative Services.
 Persons regularly employed by public agencies as security guards, however, may be exempt from BSIS regulation, if they have completed POST-certified training in accordance with PC 832 or other penal code sections.
 However, security guards employed by a private employer are still regulated by BSIS even though the client may be a public agency.